-UC Irvine’s Department of Surgery has a one-year fellowship program in surgical critical care.
+UC Irvine’s Department of Surgery has two positions for a one-year fellowship program in Trauma/Critical Care Surgery.

 The fellowship, accredited by the Accreditation Council for Graduate Medical Education (ACGME), provides comprehensive training in trauma, burn, acute care surgery, surgical critical care and general surgery.

-The ACGME-accredited residency (fellowship) program in UC Irvine’s Division of Colon & Rectal Surgery is designed to develop skills in all aspects of colon and rectal surgery.
+The ACGME-accredited fellowship program in UC Irvine’s Division of Colon & Rectal Surgery is designed to develop skills in all aspects of colon and rectal surgery.
 The resident will have a comprehensive experience in the management of both common and complicated problems faced by colon and rectal surgeons.

 In addition to learning to evaluate patients in the office, perform endoscopies and other non-operative management strategies, the resident also will learn the surgical management of diseases of the colon, rectum and anus.